This site is built with Jekyll and hosted on GitHub Pages. Site source at cboettig/cboettig.github.io. Please report

 Copyrights & License

 All original content is placed in the public domain by Carl Boettiger to the extent possible under law by the Creative Commons Zero declaration, CC0.
-(Plugins are also provided under the MIT license).
+Plugins are also provided under the MIT license.
 Please remember that attribution and citation are appreciated where appropriate as proper scholarly practice.
 (Newton, Darwin, and Shakespeare are similarly in the public domain, but you wouldn’t plagiarize from them).
-Cite or attribute this work as:
+Please cite or attribute this work as: